NISystemsEngineering/TLB-Prime/README.md

 ```
 TLB-Prime\Source\TLB' Template 1\TLB` Template\Build\
 ```
-these are to help quick sharig of the code once.
+these are meant to help quick sharig of an app.

 Please be aware that the above location is purposely separated from the repo package build direcotry
 ```